 For those with eczema, discovering and understanding your own personal food and drink intolerances, and the effects they have on your health and wellbeing is important to ensure you make the best possible choices to optimise your diet and quality of life.
 Identifying and eliminating these specific foods from your diet can be an important step forward to reduce the inflammation of your skin.

 Out of the 183 who reported experiencing eczema, 83% reported an improvement having removed their ‘trigger’ foods.
-We define these as foods which show a positive IgG reaction to antibodies in the blood.
+We define these as foods which displayed a positive IgG reaction in the blood.

 Overall in the study, 76% of people who rigorously followed the recommended diet reported a benefit, 68% did so after just 3 weeks.

 Here at YorkTest, we are committed to independent research.
 In fact, we’re the only food intolerance testing† company to do so.
 On our research section, you can read our white papers from our Scientific Director, Dr Gill Hart, and see in depth our results from our largest survey outlined above.

 We pride ourselves on our customer support and our customers like to give some recognition back to us.
 Our case study page hosts a range of customer stories, some of which detail their skin condition journeys.